Silicon Valley season 3: Critical response

-On review aggregator Rotten Tomatoes, the season holds a 100% approval rating, earning a "Certified Fresh" rating.
-It holds an average score of 8.88/10 based on 23 reviews.
+On review aggregator Rotten Tomatoes, the season holds a 100% approval rating.
+It holds an average score of 8.8/10 based on 24 reviews.
 The site's critical consensus reads "Silicon Valley's satirical take on the follies of the tech industry is sharper than ever in this very funny third season."
-Similarly, on Metacritic, which uses a weighted average, holds a score of 90 out of 100, based on reviews from 15 critics, indicating "universal acclaim".
+Similarly, on Metacritic, which uses a weighted average, holds a score of 90 out of 100, based on reviews from 15 critics.

-Rob Lowman of the Los Angeles Daily News, after the release of season 3, described the show as "one of the best comedies on television", saying that the show "works as both a sharp satire on the tech industry and a commentary on art versus commercialism".
+Rob Lowman of the Los Angeles Daily News, after the release of season three, described the show as "one of the best comedies on television", saying that the show "works as both a sharp satire on the tech industry and a commentary on art versus commercialism".
 Likewise, in Vanity Fair, Laura Bradley praised the show's ability to mix comedy and drama, writing "Silicon Valley has all the urgency of a high-stakes prestige drama, but at its core, it's a comedy about hapless goobers."